h15200/notes/selenium, webDriver, Spectron.md

 Yet another wrapper around Webdriver that allows devs to use WebdriverIO with Electron apps.
 This is necessary as electron apps often have more power over regular browser apps

+Can technically use any task runner, but the recommended one is mocha since all the docs are written in mocha (and chai if you like it)

 ### Usage

 WebdriverIO takes care of controlling Selenium WebDriver on our behalf.